prettydiff/share-file-systems/documentation/library_list.md

 * **[../lib/browser/invite.ts](../lib/browser/invite.ts)**                                                       - A collection of utilities for processing invitation related tasks.
 * **[../lib/browser/modal.ts](../lib/browser/modal.ts)**                                                         - A collection of utilities for generating and manipulating modals/windows in the browser.
 * **[../lib/browser/network.ts](../lib/browser/network.ts)**                                                     - The methods that execute data requests to the local terminal instance of the application.
-* **[../lib/browser/settings.ts](../lib/browser/settings.ts)**                                                   - A collection of utilities and event handlers associated with processing the users application state and system settings.
+* **[../lib/browser/settings.ts](../lib/browser/settings.ts)**                                                   - A collection of utilities and event handlers associated with processing the application state and system settings.
 * **[../lib/browser/share.ts](../lib/browser/share.ts)**                                                         - The utilities that manage and coordinate changes to user share data.
 * **[../lib/browser/systems.ts](../lib/browser/systems.ts)**                                                     - The systems messaging utility is managed by these methods.
 * **[../lib/browser/util.ts](../lib/browser/util.ts)**                                                           - Miscellaneous tools for the browser environment.